Fate/Strange Fake: Secondary characters

 The students of Lord El-Melloi II and classmates of Flat.
 Many of the students of the El-Melloi Classroom travel to Snowfield after the death of Flat Escardos and the emergence of Thia Escardos.
 It is revealed they are collectively the Masters of Hippolyta in the True and False Holy Grail Wars, with the exception of Yvette, who was excluded as a liability that would betray them whenever she found it funny and thus was not granted a Command Spell by Verner.
-While one of the Command Spells is shared among the entire class, Verner holds the other two completely.
+Although one of the Command Spells is shared among the entire class, Verner holds the other two completely.
 They consist of Verner Caesarmund, Svin Glascheit, Yvette L. Lehrman, Caules Forvedge, Nazica Pentel, Radia Pentel, Roland Berzinsky, Rin Tohsaka, Luviagelita Edelfelt, Fezgram vor Sembren, Org Rum, and Mary Lil Fargo.
-As Verner is making the Command Spell invade the Magic Circuits of other people, the feedback he would receive from a betrayal would kill him.